MNA4/decode-the-drawings/README.md

 ### Step 1: Get Video Frames and Audio

-I'm using the `av` library to read the video frames and extract the audio track.
+I used the `av` library to read the video frames and extract the audio track.
 The frames are yielded as numpy arrays for further processing.

 ### Step 2: Threshold the frames